 Opportunity scoring plays a prominent role in several areas of business other than product management, such as marketing, sales, IT management, and even investing.
 Business teams of all types use this approach, which they typically call a gap analysis, to determine where deploying their limited resources will help them achieve the greatest return on investment.

-A standard opportunity scoring formula in a business might look like this:
+A standard opportunity scoring formula for a business might look like this:

 This final step is the key.
 When a business uses the opportunity scoring or gap analysis approach, they need to weigh the relative costs and benefits of bridging all of the gaps they’ve identified in step 3.
 The most strategically viable opportunities will be those gap-closing initiatives that represent high future value to the company but relatively implementation low costs (in terms of budget, resources, effort, or other metrics).